dustinpfister/blog_posts/_posts/threejs-arrow-helper.md

 layout: post
 categories: three.js
 id: 327
-updated: 2021-04-20 13:30:50
+updated: 2021-04-20 13:35:08
-version: 1.9
+version: 1.10
 ---

-For todays post on [three.js](https://threejs.org/) I thought I would write a quick bit on arrow helpers.
-In three.js there are a number of built in helper methods than can be used to quickly create structures that helper to visualize what is going on with orientation of objects.
+For todays post on [three.js](https://threejs.org/) I thought I would write a quick post on the subject of arrow helpers.
+In three.js there are a number of built in helper methods than can be used to quickly create structures that helper to visualize what is going on with orientation of objects and other components of a threejs project, the arrow helper is one of these such methods.

 The [THREE.ArrowHelper](https://threejs.org/docs/#api/en/helpers/ArrowHelper) constructor is one such helper that can be used for visualizing directions in three.js.
+So then it is a nice addition to work with when it comes to know what direction is what in a scene.
+These arrow helpers can be attached to the scene object, but also just about anything that inherits from the object32 class, so they can also be attached to a mesh, or an instance of a group.

 <!-- more -->